sarshogh/tech-principal-pathways/README.md

+# Tech Principal Pathways

-# Tech Principal 'Role' Deep Dive
+### Formerly called The Tech Principal '\Role/' Deep Dive

-Hi there,
+Hi There,

 I am Harry Sarshogh,
 and this is my personal blog where I keep my notes, share my knowledge as a software developer to world.